 When Neil Patrick Harris was in his late teens and early 20s, he rocketed into fame starring on the hit TV show, Doogie Howser, M.D.
 Precocious and prodigiously talented, he quickly became one of the most sought-after young actors of his generation.

-Many of Neil’s young Hollywood friends liked to drink , do drugs, and party.
-Neil quickly realized that the “club scene” wasn’t for him, so he started spending his free time in a different way.
+Many of Harris’ young Hollywood friends liked to drink, do drugs, and party.
+Harris quickly realized that the “club scene” wasn’t for him, so he started spending his free time in a different way.

-As Neil recounts in his autobiography , whenever he had a couple weeks of vacation time, he would fly to NYC to see as many Broadway shows as he possibly could.
-Sometimes, two shows a day.
+As he recounts in his autobiography, whenever he had a couple weeks of vacation time, he would fly to NYC to see as many Broadway shows as he possibly could.
+Sometimes, that meant two shows a day.

 Think back to your last few evenings, weekends, or holidays.
 How did you spend your time?
 Are your after-hours activities helping you to build the career that you want—or holding you back?